-Variable compensation is paid in accordance with the degree to which targets for EPS (earnings per share) and year-on-year increase in total price mark-up (gross profit) at existing stores.
-The final amount of variable compensation is determined after adding a qualitative component (10%) based on an evaluation performed at a meeting with the Nomination and Compensation Committee.
+The amount of variable compensation is determined based on the percentage of budget achievement for EPS (earnings per share) and SDGs targets (CO_2 reduction rate per store, etc.) The final amount of variable compensation is determined after adding a qualitative component (10%) based on an evaluation performed at a meeting with the Nomination and Compensation Committee.

-As a result of the review of some KPIs in the 47th term, KPIs will be determined based on the percentage of budget achievement for "EPS" and "SDGs targets (CO2 reduction rate, etc.)".
+As a result of the review of some KPIs in the 47th term, KPIs will be determined based on the percentage of budget achievement for "EPS" and "SDGs targets (CO_2 reduction rate, etc.)".

-The EPS targets are aimed at better sharing value with shareholders and linking this to the Company's operating results, while the SDGs targets are aimed at achieving the Company's environmental vision of "Lawson Blue Challenge 2050!"
-Regarding 4 non-executive directors, Keiko Hayashi, Miki Iwamura, Satoko Suzuki, and Kiyotaka Kikuchi, variable compensation is not applicable as they are focused on their supervisory and advisory roles as the Company's representative directors and in the board of directors meetings.
+The EPS targets are aimed at better sharing value with shareholders and linking this to the Company's operating results, while the SDGs targets are aimed at achieving the Company's environmental vision of "Lawson Blue Challenge 2050!" ((1) reducing CO2 emissions; (2) reducing food waste; and (3) reducing plastic use (for containers, packaging and shopping bags)).
+Regarding 3 non-executive directors, Miki Iwamura, Satoko Suzuki, and Kiyotaka Kikuchi, variable compensation is not applicable as they are focused on their supervisory and advisory roles as the Company's representative directors and in the board of directors meetings.